-When we published the results of our framing nailer shootout, we got some feedback echoing our same thoughts – why didn’t Hitachi do better?
-Their NR83A5 is one of the best-built framing nailers available, but after our battery of tests, it came in 10th place overall.
-Still, we want to know how the Hitachi NR90AE(S1) framing nailer will fare in the same battery of tests.
+When we published the results of our framing nailer shootout, we got some feedback echoing our same thoughts – why didn’t Hitachi (now Metabo HPT) do better?
+The NR83A5 is one of the best-built framing nailers available, but after our battery of tests, it came in 10th place overall.
+Still, we want to know how the Metabo HPT NR90AE(S1) framing nailer will fare in the same battery of tests.
 It’s less expensive, lighter, and a 3-1/2″ nailer instead of 3-1/4″, so it should have more power.

 Metal Back Cap

 We love to see a metal back cap on framing nailers.
 It helps with durability as these tools get banged around.
 I know none of you tap studs into place with it, right?
 After all, that would be dangerous.

 Hitachi’s magazine gives you the capacity to store two sticks of nails like all the pneumatic nailers we tested.
 With rear nail insertion and metal construction, the overall slide action of the magazine is outstanding.

 There’s easy mode changes and really easy – the Hitachi NR90AE(S1) framing nailer is really easy.
 There’s a simple single-stage flipper switch above the trigger.
 You don’t have to push it in from either side or even think about a trigger change.